 Gaming Laptop Buying Guide: Find the Right Rig

 With their powerful components, colorful designs and premium prices, gaming laptops are a different beast than typical mainstream notebooks.
-And they need to be if you want to play demanding games like The Witcher 3: Wild Hunt and Grand Theft Auto V and enjoy smooth gameplay on high frame rates.
+And they need to be if you want to play demanding games like The Witcher 3: Wild Hunt and Grand Theft Auto V, explore virtual worlds with either the HTC Vive or Oculus Rift and enjoy smooth gameplay on high frame rates.
 They're also a different beast when it comes to design, offering chassis with more aggressive lines and multicolor keyboards.

 - Avoid touch screens.
 They're more expensive and drain the battery.

-- 17- or 18-inch laptops are the fastest but least portable while 13-, 14- and 15-inchers are easier to carry but often lack high-end components.
+- 17- or 18-inch laptops are typically more powerful, but the least portable while 13-, 14- and 15-inchers are easier to carry but often lack higher-end components.

 - Make sure the keyboard is comfortable.
 If you can, take a trip to the store and try out the keyboard before you buy.